One-Bowl Healthy Oatmeal Carrot Muffins

 These Oatmeal Carrot Muffins are tender, moist and oh-so flavorful.
 Made with whole wheat flour, rolled oats, and less added sugar than most muffin recipes, these muffins are packed with a cup of grated carrots!
-Mixed all in own bowl + done baking in under 20 minutes, these veggie-loaded muffins are a great grab-and-go choice for a healthy breakfast or hearty snack.
+Mixed all in one bowl + done baking in under 20 minutes, these veggie-loaded muffins are a great grab-and-go choice for a healthy breakfast or hearty snack.

 My superpower is making a good veggie muffin recipe and I have (yet another) tasty veggie-loaded muffin to add to your rotation.

 These Oatmeal Carrot Muffins are hearty, full of warm spices, and loaded with wholesome ingredients.
 Rocking a cup of grated carrots and sweetened with applesauce and little bit of brown sugar, these muffins are tender, moist and mixed all in one bowl.
 Made with a combination of whole wheat flour and rolled oats, these muffins are truly the perfect quick snack or veggie-loaded breakfast option.
 They are naturally dairy-free, and can easily be made gluten free, egg-free, and nut-free with a few adaptations.
 This recipe makes a batch of 12 and only take 20 minutes to bake, so make a quick batch today and enjoy the leftovers for days to come.

 Did you know you can freeze grated carrots and then use them later in these carrot muffins (and other recipes)?!
 Here is my how to freeze carrots for the best taste and texture…including grated!